 Our audience is diverse!
 We have an awesome online community of tens of thousands testers, at all different stages of their careers, in all different domains, and from all over the world.
 Our readers are smart and busy; they want information that is clear, complete and contains practical solutions.

 Now you need to narrow this audience down.
 Your piece can’t and won’t appeal to everyone.
 To be appropriate for everyone, it would have to be a monstrously long article!
 No one would have the time or inclination to read to find out where the relevant bits were.
 The angle of your topic will need to target a subsection of the MoT audience.

 Questions you need to consider to help you identify your specific target audience:

 - What kind of team do the work in?

 - What level of expertise do they have?

 - What is their knowledge gap?

 - What are their current challenges?

 Successful writers create personas of their target readers to help them keep their content and messages relevant.

-You should consider writing at least 2 personas with the following information:
+You should consider writing a persona or 2 with the following information: